 MUC Henry began her military career in 1998 as a clarinetist in the United States Air Force Band in Washington, D.C.
 While assigned there, she performed with the orchestra, concert band, marching band, and ceremonial units.
 Additionally she served as Concertmaster and soloist with the concert band.

 In 2003, MUC Henry auditioned and was selected for assignment to the U.S. Naval Academy Band.
-After attending Veterans’ training at Great Lakes, she reported to Annapolis where she currently performs with the wind ensemble, marching band, clarinet quartet and ceremonial units.
-For her collateral duties, she serves as Information Technology (IT) Manager, Chief in Charge of the band's Public Affairs Office, and woodwind section leader of the wind ensemble.
+After attending Veterans’ training at Great Lakes, she reported to Annapolis where she currently performs with the concert band, marching band, clarinet quartet and ceremonial units.
+For her collateral duties, she serves as Information Technology (IT) Manager, Chief in Charge of the band's Public Affairs Office, and woodwind section leader of the concert band.